micropython/micropython/ports/esp32/README.md

 Setting up ESP-IDF and the build environment
 --------------------------------------------

-MicroPython on ESP32 requires the Espressif IDF version 4 (IoT development framework, aka SDK).
+MicroPython on ESP32 requires the Espressif IDF version 5 (IoT development framework, aka SDK).
 The ESP-IDF includes the libraries and RTOS needed to manage the ESP32 microcontroller, as well as a way to manage the required build environment and toolchains needed to build the firmware.

 The ESP-IDF changes quickly and MicroPython only supports certain versions.
-Currently MicroPython supports v4.0.2, v4.1.1, v4.2.2, v4.3.2 and v4.4,
-although other IDF v4 versions may also work.
+Currently MicroPython supports v5.0.2, although other IDF v4 versions may also work.

 To install the ESP-IDF the full instructions can be found at the